 We all know that Seattle’s housing market has been red-hot for years.
 Yet while home prices have just about doubled since 2012, the rate of increase has cooled in this particular market.

-Although Seattle has traditionally been the sizzling market in Washington State, other markets nearby are hot right now, including Tacoma, which has seen an increase in home values of 7.1% over the past year.
-And according to Zillow, home prices will rise another 4.8% over the next year.
-As of February 2020, the median price of homes in Tacoma is $342,200.
+Although Seattle has traditionally been the sizzling market in Washington State, other markets nearby are hot right now, including Tacoma, which has seen an increase in home values of 16.8% over the past year.
+As of January 2021, the median price of homes in Tacoma is $395,946.

-From Bellingham in the east to Spokane in the west, home prices in the state have risen over the past year, and are expected to increase by another 4.8% over the next 12 months.
+From Bellingham in the east to Spokane in the west, home prices in the state have risen over the past year.
 As a result of these trends, Washington has steadily climbed the list of most expensive states in the country for house values, and is now ranked within the top seven by some analysts.

 So what’s going on here?
 What is it about the Washington State housing market that’s causing home prices to skyrocket in such a manner?
 It’s a supply and demand story, as always.